IBM/svccat/workshop/Lab0/README.md

 We need to add a few additional entries for the extension server.
 Do this by running the command

-`kubectl -n kubesystem edit configmap extension-apiserver-authentication`
+`kubectl -n kube-system edit configmap extension-apiserver-authentication`

 and inserting the bolded sections.
 Note that you will have to copy the pre-existing CA cert from the client-ca-file section into the request-header-client-ca-file section.